How do credit card issuers define travel?

 Annual fee: AnnualFees

 Why you may want this card : First off, this card comes with a generous signup bonus.
-Get up to $1,050 in Chase Travel℠ value – earn 60,000 bonus points after $4,000 in purchases in your first three months from account opening (worth $750 when redeemed through Chase Travel); plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+Earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 Some of the other benefits of having the card include:

 • 5X total points on all travel purchased through Chase Travel℠